Are You a Morning Person?

 Not All Night Owls are True

 Hal Elrod, has created an empire around the power of mornings with his brand, Miracle Morning.
-Hal’s success is also founded on his incredible real life triumph over (multiple) life tragedies.
+Hal’s success is also founded on his incredible real life triumph over multiple dramatic life traumas.
 However, the biggest contributor to Hal’s success is his positive mental attitude, and his early morning rituals.

 Examine Your Truths